 Costa Rica houses over 110 volcanoes.
 Imagine if they all went boom at once!
 Gratefully, that won’t be happening any time soon.
 Out of the 110 volcanoes, only five are actually active.
 And not enough to scare the bejesus out of anyone!

 What’s even more amazing is that you can actually get up-close and look down their craters or dip in nearby hot springs while watching an ongoing lava show.
 Everyone should visit at least one while traveling in Costa Rica.

-5 Most Active Volcanoes in Costa Rica
+5 Most Active Volcanoes of Costa Rica

 This is without a doubt the most popular volcano in all of Costa Rica.
 Why?